UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

   to explore the graph using
   [Cypher queries](https://en.wikipedia.org/wiki/Cypher_(query_language)) only.

+### Requirements
 The easiest method for using Ricgraph is by using a virtual machine (VM) such as [VirtualBox](https://www.virtualbox.org).
 A VM of size 25GB with 4GB memory will work.
 Of course, this depends on the (size of the) sources you plan to harvest and the capabilities of your computer.
 The more, the better.
-The author uses a VM of 35GB with 8GB memory and 3 vCPUs on an 11th gen Intel i7 mobile processor.
-Ricgraph has been developed with Python 3.11, but there are reports that Ricgraph will work with Python 3.6.9.
+The author uses a VM of 35GB with 10GB memory and 3 vCPUs on an 11th gen Intel i7 mobile processor.

-Other things you need to do:
+Ricgraph has been
+developed with Python 3.11, but there are reports that Ricgraph will work with Python 3.6.9.

+### Steps to take

 1. [Install Neo4j Desktop](#install-neo4j-desktop) (recommended, since it includes Bloom).
 1. [Install the Bloom configuration](#install-bloom-configuration).